 Having A “Desk” Space

 Now, I know on my last point I mentioned how I have struggled for space to the point I worked from my bed.
 And, well, I live in London so space is at a premium meaning I can’t just magic up an extra bedroom to turn into an office.
 (Although if I could, that would be golden…) So I’ve had to make do with what space I’ve got and instead, I’ve invested in what I like to call “my portable desk“.
 It’s a bamboo laptop table basically and it allows me to set up my “work area”.
 When I put my laptop on that I mentally clock into “work mode” and it’s really helped (plus it’s a steady surface for Zoom calls!).
 Another trick I’ve used is to have a work mug which I only use during the week, during working hours.
-It’s another way to tell your brain that you’re in work!
+It’s another way to tell your brain that you’re at work!

 Making Sure You Get “Dressed For Work”

-On my old working from home days I used to stay in loungewear.
+On my old working-from-home days I used to stay in loungewear.
 So, when I started to work from home in March I made a promise to myself that I would be get up and dressed.
 And that I’d do this at the normal time ready to start at 9am.
 And, if I had a meeting or not, I’d put some makeup on for the day.
 I am kind of lucky that when I am in the office we’re got a fairly relaxed dress code so I don’t really have to be too formal.
 (Read: I go in most days in a t-shirt, jeans and boots).
 So, I’ve just been wearing the kind of thing I would at home.
 Like the above-mentioned desk space, something about getting ready in the morning serves as a trigger to your brain that you’re up and you’re going to get stuff done.
 According to career coach Heather Yurovsky;

 “Don’t under estimate the power of putting on clothes suitable for public viewing.
 It makes you feel human, confident and helps draw the line between being at work and being at home”.